 - Potholes and uneven road surfaces:

 Slipping into a large pothole can result in tire blowouts.
 This will make the driver veer out of control to the oncoming traffic lane and end up in a head-on collision.
-Bumps and uneven road surfaces can also knock off-road users from controlling their vehicle.
+Bumps and uneven road surfaces can also knock off-road users from controlling their vehicles.

 Construction work zones near the lanes will deposit more debris on the lanes.
 There will be machinery, workers, and other building materials to cause obstacles on the road.
-If you happen to speed through such debris, you will be thrown to the vehicles opposite you.
+If you happen to speed through such debris, you will be thrown into the vehicles opposite you.
 Slowing the speed will preclude possible dangers.

 - Manufacturing defects